relevant-ai/RelevantCardsDocumentation/README.md

 }
 ```

-Notice that the callback base URL **does not contain the protocol http://**.
-If the user dismisses the webview, then the function returns `null`.
+The parameter `_ADDRESS` is the initial URL of the webview.
+The webview will dismiss automatically once it reaches a URL prefixed by the `_CALLBACK_BASE`. **Remember not to include the protocol http:// in the `_CALLBACK_BASE`**.
+If the user dismisses the webview manually, then this function returns `null`.
 Otherwise it returs an object of the form:

 ```json
 {